BlueCodeThree/Get-Lyrics-To-Your-Music/README.md

 This script also runs in the terminal.
 First the user must authenticate their Spotify account.

 Then, once you have a valid token, the script grabs the song that is currently playing, and returns the lyrics for that song.

+## top_tracks.py

+Another terminal script, this prints out your top ten tracks you've listened to on Spotify (medium range of time, whatever that means, lol), and your top ten artists.